 My road to academia

-While working, I earned my MA in Media Studies at The New School; I graduated from that program in 2008 after writing a thesis that attempted to track the development of food TV shows alongside major societal and cultural shifts.
-A couple years after that, I was offered the chance to teach Web Design as an adjunct instructor at Manhattan College in their new Department of Communication, thanks to the influence of a professor from The New School who I’m very lucky to have learned from.
+While working, I went to school at night on the side to earn my MA in Media Studies at The New School.
+I graduated from that program in 2008 after writing a thesis (…available on Amazon.com!) that attempted to track the development of food TV shows alongside major societal and cultural shifts.
+A couple years after that, I was offered the chance to teach Web Design as an adjunct instructor at Manhattan College in their new Department of Communication, thanks to my experiences and connections from The New School.

 After this initial exposure to the academic life, I decided that it was time to make a change, so I left my job in New York and moved to Oregon, where I did my PhD work at the University of Oregon School of Journalism and Communication, graduating at the end of Spring 2015.